Introduction: Self Watering Terrarium From Clear Totes

 10. NPN transistor( I used a 2N3904 but a 2N2222 may be a little more resilient as it handles a wide array of variances -- The 2N2222 is a tough little bugger!)

 11. Old, used washing machine water fill solenoid. ( This can be picked up from an appliance repair shop as these things go bad all the time.
 A standard washing machine uses two of these-- one for hot and one for cold.
 Most of the time they are joined together -- hot and cold.
 One will go bad and the other is totally fine.
 I sawed the two apart and separated them.
 Most are 12v driven, but some are 120v AC.
 You want the 12v solenoids, if possible.
-Mine is rated at 3AMP but I put a 1.5 AMP power supply on one and it works great. )
+Mine is rated at 3AMP but I put a 1.5 AMP power supply on one and it functions well. )

 12. 12-volt power supply